kenkangxgwe/Z3-Sudoku/Readme.md

 To formalize the problem in propositional logic, we should not make the programming language to do any preprocessing which results in simplication of the logic system.
-Thus the program should construct the expressions in Z3 without any prior knowledge of the initial input, and assign the value of some Boolean constants according to the input.
+Thus the program should construct the expressions in Z3 without any prior knowledge of the initial input, and only depend on the input when assigning the boolean constants.

 ### Number Encoding